sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/cheat_sheet.md

 ## [lint_wrap.py](lint_wrap.md)

-The `lint_wrap` script at `lint_wrap.py` purpose is to lint and format Verilog files using supporting functions encapsulated in a `Lint` class.
+The `lint_wrap` script at `lint_wrap.py` is to lint and format Verilog files using supporting functions encapsulated in a `Lint` class.
 This script acts as a command-line interface (CLI) utility for code maintenance.
 The utility offers the following options:

 ```sh